It seems the publishing waters are getting murkier and murkier.

 Quality of Traditionally Published Books

-I’ve self-published and I’ve traditionally published.
-And, I’ve read many, many, many books in my niche.
+I’ve self-published and have also traditionally published.
+And I’ve read many, many books in my niche.
 ‘Real’ traditionally published books are usually of a much higher quality.

-This goes from the cover illustration to the interior illustrations, to the editing, to the formatting, and so on.
+This process covers everything from the cover illustration to the interior illustrations, editing, formatting, and so on.

 A big reason for this is the quality control that goes into a book being published with a traditional publisher.
-The illustrators and editors are professionals and do quality work.
+The illustrators and editors are professionals and produce high-quality work.

 Quality of Self-Publishing Services

-While you can have the same services done through self-publishing, you’ll pay for each of the services offered.
-The down-side is often the writers, editors, and illustrators working for these companies are less than qualified or professional.
+While you can have the same services provided through self-publishing, you’ll pay for each of the services offered.
+The downside is often, the writers, editors, and illustrators working for these companies are less than qualified or professional.

 This is just the way it goes.
 The service needs to keep its costs down.

-So, be super careful when choosing a self-publishing service.
+So, be extremely careful when choosing a self-publishing service.

 Which Is Better?